layer6ai-labs/dp-cert/README.md

 </h1>
 <h4>
 </div>

-This repository presents the code required to reproduce the results of [*Augment then Smooth: Reconciling Differential Privacy with Certified Robustness*](https://arxiv.org/abs/2306.08656), accepted to [TMLR](https://openreview.net/forum?id=YN0IcnXqsr).
+This repository presents the code required to reproduce the results of [*Augment then Smooth: Reconciling Differential Privacy with Certified Robustness*](https://arxiv.org/abs/2306.08656), published at [TMLR](https://openreview.net/forum?id=YN0IcnXqsr).

 ## Prerequisites